-Designer Alexandra Markey of IA Architects, Atlanta, describes it as a layering of wildly juxtaposed colors, textures, patterns, forms and finishes that work together to create a rich visual environment.
+Designer Alexandra Markey of the Atlanta office of Corgan, describes it as a layering of wildly juxtaposed colors, textures, patterns, forms and finishes that work together to create a rich visual environment.
 “At its core, it’s about complexity,” she says.

 Maximalism plays with scale and proportion and is not afraid to be fun and eclectic, with spaces that can encompass visible collections of art and artifacts sourced over time and travels, according to Ruth-Anne McMillan of McMillan Interiors of Dublin.

 Markey attributes maximalism’s popularity to a backlash against the clean, sterile aesthetic of minimalism so popular in recent years.

 While modernism prevailed for much of the 20th century, in the 1960s American architects such as Robert Venturi ushered in an era of postmodern architectural design.

 “’Less is a bore’” and ’more is more’ go hand-in-hand,” explains Markey.
 The former is attributed to Venturi, who in response to Mies van der Rohe’s famous credo of “less is more,” published “Complexity and Contradiction in Architecture,” a book calling for more decoration, symbolism, color, pattern and clever references to historic structures according to the New York Times.
 Old buildings were not just worth saving, he said; they could inspire new ones.